 C.M.
 Russell and The American West

 Charles M. Russell is an unjustly overshadowed American artist.
 Contemporaries like Remington and Winslow Homer are more celebrated.
-This film will be a a significant effort in finally giving Russell his just due, and placing him, and his very personal and unique version of Western Art, accurately in the canon of great American artists.
+This film will be a significant effort in finally giving Russell his just due, and placing him, and his very personal and unique version of Western Art, accurately in the canon of great American artists.

-Beyond that, Russell is a significant historical figure, essentially giving us a substantial look at what the 19th century, end of the the open Range frontier was like.
-His particular vantage point, knowledge and influence are also extended in to the 20th century and the beginning of the era of “Hollywood Westerns.”
+Beyond that, Russell is a significant historical figure, essentially giving us a substantial look at what the 19th century, end of the open range frontier was like.
+His particular vantage point, knowledge and influence are also extended in to the 20th century and the beginning of the era of "Hollywood Westerns."
 Russell not only painted and sculpted what he saw and knew, but his illustrated letters to everyone from Douglas Fairbanks and Will Rodgers are truly expedition way to examine our western heritage.

-The documentary will examine Russell's arrival in Montana as a youth, his apprenticeship and work as a cowboy on the open Range, and his self-taught, almost explosive growth into an iconic American artist who affected generations.
+The documentary will examine Russell's arrival in Montana as a youth, his apprenticeship and work as a cowboy on the open range, and his self-taught, almost explosive growth into an iconic American artist who affected generations.
 His body of work was panoramic and surprisingly modern in his sensitivity to subject matter, from reverence for the land to his depictions of American Indians.
 Russell's story is a fascinating one and has never been fully explored in narrative film or documentary.

 The following institutions are partners in the production: